The storylines, characters and levels cut from ‘The Last of Us Part II’

 In “The Last of Us Part II,” the dance is reduced to a couple cutscenes, but originally it was meant to be a playable section.
 A “whole layout” was built for exploring Jackson (the small town Ellie and Joel stay in for a few years), as you go to the church for the dance.
 Ellie is an introvert, and knows that her crush, Dina, is single.
 So before heading over, she pre-drinks.
 Cat is someone you could have spoken with at the dance, though the entire event is reduced to cutscenes in the final game.

-“Our designers built out these amazingly games, and you could mix drinks, and you could pretend to be a Clicker and chase little kids using Listen Mode,” Gross says.
+“Our designers built out these amazing games, and you could mix drinks, and you could pretend to be a Clicker and chase little kids using Listen Mode,” Gross said.
 “It was so f---ing cute.”

 In the deleted version, Cat, an Asian woman covered in tattoos (she’s the one that gives Ellie her tattoo in the game), stands in a shadowy corner smoking.
-Players could go have a “sassy” conversation with her, says Gross, who “desperately” wanted to voice Cat.
+Players could go have a “sassy” conversation with her, said Gross, who “desperately” wanted to voice Cat.
 That didn’t pan out.

-“It was another thing that we cut because it wasn’t progressing anything,” she says.
+“It was another thing that we cut because it wasn’t progressing anything,” she said.
 “It was just like, again, really cool world-building, but that kissing scene also bounced around through the game a lot.
 We used to open the whole thing on Ellie and Joel at the dance.”

-Having the dance be playable before showing crucial cinematics about Joel and Ellie’s relationship “stopped making sense,” she says, because those scenes were imperative context for the ending, showing why Ellie turns away from her quest for vengeance.
+Having the dance be playable before showing crucial cinematics about Joel and Ellie’s relationship “stopped making sense,” she said, because those scenes were imperative context for the ending, showing why Ellie turns away from her quest for vengeance.

 Another perspective on the Scars